jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 The best part about this approach is that it can be done really quickly.
 I don't try to play the whole song, just each part enough times to copy / paste.
 Remember that the point of the demo is to capture an idea in a form where a whole band is represented, so dont lose trying to play everything perfectly.
 Playing it all _good enough_ is all you need right now.

-Assuming that's done, pan the left guitar to the right by turning the panning dial all the way to the left.
+Assuming that's done, pan the left guitar all the way to the left.

 ![Location of the panning dial on a track](panning.png)